sake92/mill-hepek/README.md

 }
 ```

+Then you can run `./mill site.hepek`

 ## Usage

-The main task of mill-hepek is `hepek`.
-When executed, it will:
+When you run `./mill site.hepek` it will:
+1. write all `object .. extends Renderable` from the `files` package to `site/hepek_output` folder
 1. copy all files from `src/resources/public` to `hepek_output` folder
-1. write all `object .. extends Renderable` from the `files` package to `hepek_output` folder
-1. write accessors for `src/resources/public` files, so you don't have to type it, or make mistakes
+1. write static accessors for `src/resources/public` files, so you don't have to type them with strings and make silly mistakes

 Minimal example: